yellowmessenger/documentation/docs/platform_concepts/growth/visualisation/piechart.md

 ---

 A pie chart is a circular graph divided into sectors, each representing a proportion of the whole data set.
-It is commonly used to illustrate the distribution or composition of a dataset by displaying the relative sizes of different categories or components.
+It is commonly used to illustrate the distribution or composition of a table by displaying the relative sizes of different categories or components.

 Click **Visualisation > Pie**.